ClaudiuGeorgiu/RiskInDroid/README.md

 $ # Extract permission_db.db from app/database/permission_db.7z archive and put
 $ # it into app/database/ directory.

-$ # The usage of a virtual environment is highly recommended, e.g., virtualenv.
+$ # The usage of a virtual environment is highly recommended.
-$ # If not using virtualenv (https://virtualenv.pypa.io/), skip the next 2 lines.
-$ virtualenv -p python3 venv
+$ python3 -m venv venv
 $ source venv/bin/activate

 $ # Install RiskInDroid's requirements.